State Visit to Croatia

 The State Visit was officially concluded after an official luncheon.

-A thread about the State Visits to Slovenia and Croatia can be found here.Filed under Norwegian Royals
+A thread about the State Visits to Slovenia and Croatia can be found here.Filed under Norway

-Tagged Croatia, Harald V, President Josipović, Queen Sonja, State Visit.
+Tagged Croatia, Harald V of Norway, President Josipović of Croatia, Queen Sonja of Norway, State Visit.